Tesla Model 2 - The $25,000 Electric Vehicle

 If Tesla indeed comes up with a cheaper EV, it will definitely spark other traditional car makers to explore making more affordable EVs too.
 While there are more electric cars than ever, many of them are far from cheap, which tends to see more environmentally conscious people opt for hybrid cars rather than fully electric machines.

-With Nissan dropping the starting price on their new Leaf S to $27,400, it’s become the cheapest EV on sale in the U.S. to date.
-Some other vehicles with similar price range are: Mini Electric ($29,900), Chevrolet Bolt EV ($31,995), and Hyundai Ioniq ($33,045).
+With Nissan dropping the starting price of their new Leaf S to $27,400, it’s become the cheapest EV on sale in the U.S. to date.
+Some other vehicles with similar price ranges are Mini Electric ($29,900), Chevrolet Bolt EV ($31,995), and Hyundai Ioniq ($33,045).
 If Tesla can produce a $25,000 EV with an impressive range, including the futuristic technology that Tesla cars are known for, it would be unparalleled in its domination of the EV market.